AliceYangAC/best-buy-microservices-web-app/README.md

    1. Azure Service Bus
    2. Azure Storage Account
    3. Azure DocumentDB (MongoDB compatible)
+2. Spin up the K8s cluster:
-2. Deploy AKS with the provided templates in `/deployment_files/aks_templates`
+   1. (AKS) Deploy AKS with the provided templates in `/deployment_files/aks_templates`:
       1. You may have to adjust the regions depending on your restrictions
       2. **Overview -> Connect -> Run** the two provided command line scripts to set the cluster namespace for kubectl
+   2. (Docker Desktop) Configure the `docker-desktop` cluster on Windows:
+      1. Run Docker Desktop app to start the engine.
+Ensure K8s is enabled in settings.
+      2. Check for the contexts:
+         ```bash
+         kubectl config get-contexts
+         ```
+      3. If `docker-desktop` is visible, switch to it:
+         ```bash
+         kubectl config use-context docker-desktop
+         ```
+      4. If not, the config may be saved in the C: drive on Windows.
+Run one of the two commands below to resolve this:
+         ```bash
+         // overwrite linux config with windows ones, and rerun step 3
+         cp /mnt/c/Users/<YOUR_USERNAME>/.kube/config ~/.kube/config

+         // points to the windows config, and rerun step 3
+         echo "export KUBECONFIG=/mnt/c/Users/<YOUR_USERNAME>/.kube/config" >> ~/.bashrc
+         source ~/.bashrc
+         ```
 3. In Service Bus Namespace, create two queues:
    1. **orders**
    2. **shipping**
 4. In Storage Account, do the following:
    1. Create a container `product-images`
-   2. Upload the images in `/deployment_files/images` there
+   2. Upload the images in `/deployment_files/images` in that container; these correspond to the product data that will be seeded into the DocumentDB `productdb`.
 5. Find the connection strings/URIs for each of the services:
    1. Azure Service Bus: **Settings -> Shared access policies -> RootManageSharedAccessKey -> Primary connection string**
    2. Azure Storage Account: **Security + networking -> Access keys -> Connection string (for any key)**